 Report cards will be sent home at the end of each nine weeks' grading term.
-Mid-term progress reports will sent home halfway between each nine weeks' grading term.
+Mid-term progress reports will be sent home halfway between each nine weeks' grading term.
 Teachers and counselors will notify seniors who are in danger of not graduating because of failing grades as soon as the problem is evident.
-Parents of these students will be notified by mail and/or phone.
+Parents of these students will be notified via Infinite Campus.
 Nine weeks' exams may be given at the end of each grading term.
 All grades will be recorded as actual numerical averages on report cards and on permanent records.